Last Updated on March 3, 2023 by Katie

 What I found was pleasantly surprising and I’m going to share it all with you today.

-There are actually many places to get proofreading work that take on people with little experience.
+There are actually many places to get proofreading work with little experience.

 With the rise of online content, people writing their own books and businesses having an online presence, the demand for proofreaders is continually rising.

-Maybe you work at home already and are looking for an extra side hustle?
-Or you might be looking for a new change of career?
+Maybe you work at home already and are looking for a new remote job?
+Or you might be looking for a money-making part-time side hustle?

 Either way, proofreading is a top way to make money online and be location-independent.